cca/libraries_syllabus_notifications/readme.md

 - update the due date of the email template in notify.py
 - download the JSON Workday course data (can use `gsutil` CLI)
-- update the dict of faculty usernames using `app/update-usernames.py courses.json`
+- update the dict of faculty usernames using `python3 app/update-usernames.py courses.json`
 - in VAULT, run the "Missing Syllabi by Semester" report (`app/app.py -o` opens it)
 - convert the report to CSV.
 Copy the HTML table and paste it into Google Sheets, then download as CSV.
 Alternatively, export to Excel then save as CSV after trimming the useless bit at the top (but not the column headers) & date at the bottom.
 - (optional, but recommended) run summary stats on our collection progress with `app/status.py courses.json report.csv`
-- sync the local data to the mail server (our dev website server) with `./sync.sh`, then SSH into that server to send the mail
+- sync the local data to the mail server (the first VAULT app node) with `./sync.sh`, then SSH into that server
-- finally, run `app/app.py report.csv` to send out emails
+- finally, run `app/app.py report.csv` to send out emails (does not need to be run as root)
-  - the `--template` flag lets you specify an email template out of the available choices of "initial" (default), "followup", "final", and "summer" e.g. `app/app.py report.csv --template followup`
+  - the `--template` flag lets you specify an email template out of the available choices of "initial" (default), "followup", "final", and "summer" e.g. `python app/app.py report.csv --template followup`
-  - you can use "mail-log.sh" to monitor outgoing emails by continually inspecting the system's mail.log file
+  - use "mail-log.sh" to monitor outgoing emails by continually inspecting the system's mail.log file

 ## Other Notes